Mahurangi Magazine logo

 You’ve never told me that story before!

-…Sarah said, for a second time.
+…Sarah said, for a second time in succession.
 I was incredulous I hadn’t.
-Then, with the well temporarily dry and Sarah driving, we sang along with Paul Simon, shining like a Nationalstrictly speaking: “like a National Guitars, guitar”, but that would have zero poetry guitar as the Hauraki Plains rolled beneath us.
+Then with the well temporarily dry and Sarah driving, we sang along with Paul Simon, shining like a Nationalstrictly speaking: “like a National Guitars, guitar”, but that would have zero poetry guitar as the Hauraki Plains rolled beneath us.

 Eight hours!
 That can’t be right—at this t-intersection coming up, go left !